scalameta/metals/docs/contributors/releasing.md

   Please wait with pushing the tag until the release notes are accepted.

 ### Draft the release notes

+First of all, if you are bumping the minor part of the version choose a new metal or an alloy as a new for the release!
+Use that in the release notes and in the release title on GitHub.
+Otherwie, use the metals from the previous release.

 You might use the `./bin/merged_prs.sc` script to generate merged PRs list between two last release tags.
 It can be run using scala-cli: